Ben Hope Visitor Guide

 Ben Hope

-The start of the walk is at the Ben Hope car park in Strathmore which is easy enough to find if you turn off the A838 at the northern end of Loch Hope.
+The start of the walk is at the Ben Hope car park in Strathmore, which you’ll find by turning off the A838 at the northern end of Loch Hope.

-From there follow the single-lane road till you reach a bay opposite an animal barn that has space for around 5 cars.
-A sign greets you proclaiming ‘Way up Ben Hope’ with a path heading towards the Munro through a fairly level field.
+From there, follow the single-lane road till you reach a bay opposite a barn that has space for around 5 cars.
+A sign greets you, proclaiming ‘Way up, Ben Hope’ with a path heading towards the Munro through a field.
+Be warned, though, that the difficulty ramps up quickly and the track becomes rather steep as soon as you leave the field.

 Ben Hope